Purpose of subsurface exploration

 Electrical Resistivity Tomography (ERT)

 Electrical resistivity tomography (ERT) was carried out using multi electrode system.
-WGMD-9 Series is a new-state-of-the-art Multi-Electrode Resistivity Imaging System, which can automatically measure and store primary voltage (Vp), current (Ip), apparent resistivity (Ro), etc and is capable of conducting 1D VES/SP/IP Sounding & 2D & 3D Resistivity/IP Imaging function.
+WERI Series is a new-state-of-the-art Multi-Electrode Resistivity Imaging System, which can automatically measure and store primary voltage (Vp), current (Ip), apparent resistivity (Ro), etc and is capable of conducting 1D VES/SP/IP Sounding & 2D & 3D Resistivity/IP Imaging function.
 It is widely applied in hydrology and engineering explorations as groundwater detection, inspecting reservoir base and level for incipient fault, as well as in metal and nonmetal resources exploration, civil geophysical prospecting, railway and geothermal application.
 Based on the availability of space for aligning the survey line the number of electrodes, electrode spacing and the total length of the survey line varies.
 The data using Schlumberger–Wenner sequence with either 30 or 60 combination of electrodes were deployed along the profile line at an inter-electrode spacing which varied from 2m to 5m.
 The total length of each profile line varied from 58 m to 295 m.
 RES2DINV code (Loke and Barker, 1996; Loke, 1997) was used for the processing and inversion of resistivity image profile data.
 The method uses a finite difference scheme for solving the 2-D forward problem and blocky inversion method for inverting the processed ERT data and it (RES2DINV) generates the inverted resistivity depth image for each profile line.
 Soil layer thickness and layer properties were interpreted from the resistivity profiles by cross checking with the conventional borehole data.
 Interpretations show that the resistivity profiles match well with the borehole data.
 Typical resistivity profiles at location in Hampi are shown in Figure 3.

 i